kujitegemea/language-colors/README.md

 <p style="text-align: center;" align="center">GitHub programming languages color codes in CSS, NodeJS and Javascript.
 Base on GitHub linguist (https://github.com/github/linguist)</p>

-The colours are updated monthly.

-All the colors can be viewed [here](https://quickutils.github.io/language-colors/language-colors.html)
+The colors are updated monthly.
+All the colors can be viewed [here](https://quickutils.github.io/language-colors/language-colors.html).

 ___